 - The Four Seasons Hotel New York (Read reviews/check rates on TripAdvisor)

 - Hotel Beacon (Read reviews/check rates on TripAdvisor)

 - JW Marriott Essex House (Read our review of JW Marriott Essex House and check reviews/rates on TripAdvisor)

 - The Benjamin (Read reviews/check rates on TripAdvisor).
-The Benjamin (a luxury hotel with a residential style feel, family-friendly suites and a fabulous midtown location) is our current favourite as we have stayed there on the last two trips to New York City and are staying again on our upcoming trip.
+The Benjamin (a luxury hotel with a residential style feel, family-friendly suites and a fabulous midtown location) is our current favourite as we have now stayed there on three trips to NYC.

 We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites